 The Selected protection policy information contains the IEs allowed to be modified by an RI on the side of the responding SEPP.
-If the responding SEPP connects to several RIs, an isModifiable IE may be included to indicate an IE is allowed to be modified by all RI(s) or an map type of isModifiableByIpx IE may be included to indicate an IE is allowed to be modified by an RI identified by the key of ipxProviderId IE if this IE is allowed to be modified by as specified in clause 13.2.3.4 of 3GPP TS 33.501 [6].
+If the responding SEPP connects to several RIs, an isModifiable IE may be included to indicate an IE is allowed to be modified by all RI(s) or an map type of isModifiableByIpx IE may be included to indicate an IE is allowed to be modified by an RI identified by the key of ipxProviderId IE if this IE is allowed to be modified by some of (but not all) the RI(s), as specified in clause 13.2.3.4 of 3GPP TS 33.501 [6].